CocoaPress/docs/docs/Assembly/start.md

 Additionally, some tools may collide with the printed parts; take care to not melt them.

+For a video demonstrating how to heatset your printed parts, please see <a href="https://www.youtube.com/shorts/C2rznl1uIuc">here.</a>

 ## Patience

 This is the first time this printer has been assembled by *you*.
 There may be parts that aren't quite right yet, or aren't clear.